DigiBP/DigiBP_VacherinFribourgeois/documentation/20200528_case description.md

 The supplier is rejected with the following message:

 ![](https://github.com/DigiBP/DigiBP_VacherinFribourgeois/blob/master/documentation/pictures/2.4%20message.PNG?raw=true)

 Hereby, the second process is completed with "Supplier rejected".

 ## List responses (Integromat 2.3)

-If the supplier has 3 or more years of industry experience, then **email address**, **price** and **industry experience** are extracted from the message and put into the Google sheet "supplierResponse", second sheet "Shortlist".
-Additionally, the **time stamp** and **business key** are stored in another column in the Google sheet "supplierResponse", second sheet "Shortlist".
+If the supplier has 3 or more years of industry experience, then **email address**, **price** and **industry experience** are extracted from the message.
+The **business key** is taken from the respective Google sheet and all variables are put into the Google sheet "supplierResponse", second sheet "Shortlist".
+Additionally, the **time stamp**, is stored in an additional column.

+At the end, the third Camunda process is initiated by the HTTP POST request by sending the process name and business in JSON format.

 ![](https://github.com/DigiBP/DigiBP_VacherinFribourgeois/blob/master/documentation/pictures/2.3.PNG?raw=true)

-The data is filled in the excel as follows:
+The data is filled in the Google sheet as follows:

 <img src = "https://github.com/DigiBP/DigiBP_VacherinFribourgeois/blob/master/documentation/pictures/2.3%20excel.PNG?raw=true" align="center">

---> To be updated!!! --> check with Heiko/Stefan --> where are the shortlisted suppliers? --> Include also with business key.

---> Integromat process steps described separately.

 Hereby, the second process is completed with "Supplier responses collected".